fxlin/p3-tee/docs/quickstart.md

 ## Modify & run sample apps

-Next, we will modify an app source, rebuild rootfs, & run the whole system with our modification.
+Next, test the development workflow: modify an app source, rebuild rootfs, & run the whole system with our modification.

-We will leverage an existing OPTEE example program: modify/add/delete its sources, rebuild the entire rootfs, and relaunch QEMU.
-In this way, we do not have deal with the Makefile hierarchy.
+We will leverage an existing OPTEE example program ("helloworld"): modify its sources, rebuild the entire rootfs, and relaunch QEMU.
+Here's its code:

-We pick the "helloworld" example.
-Here's its source directory:

 ``` bash
 $ tree ./optee_examples/hello_world/